videoai/videoai-sdk/README.md

 To see a demo-portal for VideoAI, built using this SDK and the VideoAI API, point your browser to https://demo.videoai.net.

+Documentation on the actual VideoAI REST API can be found at https://videoai.net/api.

 ## Authentication

 To use VideoAI you will need a pair of developer keys.
 You can request these through the demo web-site.